ForgottenGlory/Living-Skyrim-3/LS3 Roadmap.md

 ### Hand-picked NPC Visuals
 It is possible that we will spend the time needed to hand-pick the look of each NPC touched by the NPC visual overhauls.

+### Character Creation Options
+I am investigating expanding the options available for character customization in LS3.

 ### Player Homes
 I may include a few more player homes in LS3.